How to become Micro-influencer and what does it mean?

 But even regular posting without constant interaction with your followers will likely be of no benefit.
 Logging out without responding to their feed-back would cause the reverse effect.
 Creating a poll in Instagram stories is one more way to encourage communication, enhance a feeling of the vicinity and turn casual visitors of your profile into big fans.

 You will accelerate your Instagram traffic if you use a free tool called Taplink.
 The Instagram text and links restrictions (no more than one link or one email address) used to limit your communication with your audience through other sources.
-Thanks to Taplink you can create a unique link from links of all your other social accounts and websites, then add it to your Instagram description and enjoy a steady stream of new followers.
+Thanks to Taplink you can create a unique link from links of all your other social accounts and websites, then add it to your Instagram description and enjoy a steady stream of a new audience.

 Using the depicted strategy will let you be miles ahead of other simply nice (but nothing more) Instagram profiles and hit 1,000 followers.
 You’ve reached the point where you not only have a loyal community but able to influence some of their buying decisions.
 This is the state when you can use your influential position to your own advantage.